merdmann/Sportssalad/readme.md

 #User stories

-Storry1) As a user of the sports salad i like to know all what events are right now or becomming actve  for my favorate Teams in a  selectable timewindow of 1,2,3 weeks.
+Storry1) As a user of the sports salad i like to know all what events are happening right now or becomming actve  for my favorate Teams in a  selectable timewindow of 1,2,3 weeks.

+ "As a premium user i like to get hints related to my fav. team related to payed contents."

 Storry2) As a fan of a specific Team *(favorate Team) i would like to know what has happed during the last week to my favorate Teams.
 Storry3 ) as a fan i woud like to know when and where is the next match is played and